Hello, my name is Isabelle, and I am a condiment-a-holic.

 In our house, having only four kinds of barbecue sauce is considered a crisis, which is probably why I've started making my own.
 Just in case of an emergency.
 (There is such a thing as a barbecue emergency, right?)

 My latest favourite is this fruity sauce made with a blend of mangoes and peaches, and spiked with fresh habanero chilies.
 It's equal parts sweet and tangy and spicy, and an utterly delicious change of pace from the more traditional sweet-and-sticky Kansas-style sauces, which usually rely on a pureed tomato base.

 I actually used frozen fruit to make this particular batch, mostly because we're still weeks away from getting decent locally-grown peaches, but it will most certainly be making a repeat appearance later this summer once I can get my hands on some ripe Ontario peaches.

-My favourite use for this sauce is liberally drizzled onto grilled shrimp tacos (which I’ll be sharing in an upcoming post), but it’s equally good tossed with freshly-cooked chicken wings, spooned onto a pulled pork sandwich, or brushed onto chicken skewers before they go onto the grill.
+My favourite use for this sauce is liberally drizzled onto grilled shrimp tacos, but it's equally good tossed with freshly-cooked chicken wings, spooned onto a pulled pork sandwich, or brushed onto chicken skewers before they go onto the grill.
 Just the thing to spice up your next summer gathering!

 Oh, and that condiment fridge?
 I'm seriously considering it.
 Especially if it means I have room to stash a few more bottles of this sauce.